gui11aume/mmp/README.md

     2. The whole read is aligned, there is no trimming.
     3. There is no way to change the sensitivity.

-For now, `mmp` is single core, but we'll fix that soon.

 Otherwise, `mmp` is pretty good.
 The most important feature is that it is approximately faithful, so you should be able to trust the mapping quality.
 You will notice that some reads have a mapping quality over 150.